steliost03/RPP/README.md

 Through the sliders under the main menu , the user can set the following parameters :

-* Discretization interval for the Generalized Voronoi diagram
+* Discretization interval for the Generalized Voronoi diagram.

 * Number of angles that will be calculated in the combined motion path planning.